cornzie/booksapi/README.md

 # booksapi Documentation
-An API that formats and returns nice results from the https://www.anapioficeandfire.com/
+An API that formats and returns nice results from the https://www.anapioficeandfire.com/ powered by Laravel Lumen

 > ***Note that you can import the postman collection into your postman for a better view of this documentation, plus sample requests.***